pospi/talk-solidity-blockchain-intro/solidity-notes.md

 Its reference types take on an additional attribute in their *"context"*- defined as either `storage` or `memory`.
 This language keyword is all that is needed to differentiate between persistent data stored on-chain and transient data used during intermediate computations.
 ]

+???
+:TODO: this is actually probably a good place to go into detail about how RAM & disk are merged